dfinity/prettier-plugin-motoko/README.md

 ## VS Code support

 - Works out of the box with the [Motoko extension](https://marketplace.visualstudio.com/items?itemName=dfinity-foundation.vscode-motoko).
-- Also compatible with the the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+- Compatible with the the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 ## Customization

 Configure the formatter by creating a `.prettierrc` file.
-Learn more at [Prettier's config file documentation](https://prettier.io/docs/en/configuration.html)
+Learn more at [Prettier's config file documentation](https://prettier.io/docs/en/configuration.html).

 ### Example `.prettierrc` configuration with default values: